 Miscellaneous: 2% (Favors, any extras)

 Of course, all of these are subject to your personal preferences and priorities, but you can use these percentages as a guide to get you started.
-Also, use our free printable budget sheet to map the costs of each supplier - DOWNLOAD BUDGET TEMPLATE.
+Also, use our free printable budget sheet to map the costs of each supplier - DOWNLOAD BUDGET SHEET.

 Whatever your budget, it’s easy to get lured into the newest, shiniest version of everything you’ve ever seen on Pinterest, but there are plenty of ways to cut your wedding costs with a little bit of creativity.